sdesai/mojito_app_hybrid_example/readme.md

 To build a "phone" application for Phonegap run the following script.

+> ./scripts/phonegap-android-build

+or;

-> ./scripts/phonegap-build
+> ./scripts/phonegap-ios-build

-The results can be found in "./builds/phonegap/[os]/phone".
+The results can be found at "./builds/phonegap/[os]/phone".